 Ontario Universities Application Information All students applying to Ontario Universities do so on-line through OUAC (Ontario Universities Application Centre).
-Website : www.ouac.on.ca The OUAC deadline for applications is JANUARY 15, 2021 for equal consideration.
+Website : www.ouac.on.ca The OUAC deadline for applications is January 15th for equal consideration.
 Since the website gets extremely busy in the new year, the recommended deadline is to complete your application before Christmas holidays.
-To see the tutorial videos and information on how to apply visit: ouac.on.ca/101-tutorials/
+To see the tutorial videos and information on how to apply visit: ouac.on.ca/101-tutorials/ Ontario University Guide

 Special Notes on Applications: 1) The cost for 3 program choices is $150.00.
 Each additional choice is $50.00.
 Once you have submitted your application to make a change of program to another school you will pay an additional $50.00.
 If changing programs within the same school there is no extra fee.
-2) Your confidential PIN Access Letter that allows you to access your application will be mailed to your home.
-3) The easiest and recommended method of payment is by credit card.
-4) All academic information (courses, marks) will be forwarded automatically to OUAC by SFX.
-5) Please ensure that you have the appropriate prerequisite courses for your program choices.
+2) The easiest and recommended method of payment is by credit card.
+3) All academic information (courses, marks) will be forwarded automatically to OUAC by SFX.
+4) Please ensure that you have the appropriate prerequisite courses for your program choices.

 Early Acceptance to Universities Some universities may offer early acceptance to their programs.
 Early acceptance may be offered to students who excelled in their Gr.
 11 U/M courses.
 Some important notes about early acceptance: